francosingh5/francosingh5/README.md

 If you're looking at my profile it's because you're probably interested in my projects, so let me introduce myself.

 My name is Franco Singh and i´am a future computer engineer.
-I from argentina 🟦⬜🟨⬜🟦
+Iam from argentina 🟦⬜🟨⬜🟦
 ## 🚀 About Me

 I am a Jr. developer looking to specialize in projects oriented to machine learning and data science.
 I am also interested in developing desktop applications, both backend and frontend (I would like to be full stack)
-- ⚡ Fun fact: Aguante Rasing papaaa!!!(Iam a Rasing futbol club fan).

 ## 🛠 Skills
 **💻 programming languages:** Java, Python, C, C++, data analysis.